-I’m not.
-That’s because I practice prevention.
-And if there’s anything to practice prevention for, it’s COCCIDIOSIS.
-Since Coccidiosis is one of the most flock-devastating protozoan parasitic diseases, ‘Cocci’ management should forever be at the forefront of any good health and nutrition program.
+COCCIDIOSIS is one of the most flock-devastating protozoan parasitic diseases that can effect backyard chickens.
+‘Cocci’ management should forever be at the forefront of any good health and nutrition program for your flock.

 If you’ve ever survived a round of Cocci in your own flock, you know what I mean about devastating.
 If you’re new to the Fancy with a cute little backyard flock, your days are numbered for heartbreak.
 It will come from nowhere in the form of a once healthy nice little bird suddenly looking as though they’ve ruffled their feathers.
 They may already be sulking in a corner.
 Then comes the bloody diarrhea or the oozing of clear fluid from the mouth when you pick them up.
 By this time, it’s too late – most of the damage is already done, and it’s only taken about 96 hours to get there.
 Cocci outbreaks are particularly disappointing because they usually strike our youngsters.
 Adult birds have some resistance to it, but only to the particular strain they’ve already been exposed to.
 If you bring in a brand new strain from another farm on your shoes, and conditions are right for their multiplication (damp litter or soil, spring-like temperatures), the adults will fall victim too.
 (This is a good reason to practice ‘biosecurity’, which is a subject for another day.)